 Industrial Relations Reform - Minister for Industrial Relations and Attorney General, Christian Porter – remove complexity, enable flexibility and remove the BOOT test to drive employment growth.

-Annual Wage Review – MGA TMA lodged a comprehensive submission comprising facts, evidence and data to persuade the FWC to minimise any wage increase effective 1st July 2020.
-MGA TMA’s recommendation – 0% increase.
+Annual Wage Review – MGA lodged a comprehensive submission comprising facts, evidence and data to persuade the FWC to minimise any wage increase effective 1st July 2020.
+MGA’s recommendation – 0% increase.
 The submission was lodged in March 2020.
-MGA TMA appeared before the FWC to support its submission on 10th June 2020.
+MGA appeared before the FWC to support its submission on 10th June 2020.
 A decision will be brought down in late June 2020.

 Energy costs – constantly working with the federal government to drive for cheaper energy – also working closely with ACCC (The Australian Energy Regulator)